 Take it fast or take it slow, life in Naples Florida revolves around the Gulf of Mexico and pristine Naples beaches.
 Every water toy imaginable is accessible.
 Build a sandcastle with the kids or collect sand dollars.
 Naples beaches have it all.
 Landlubbers can choose to play at more than a dozen award winning golf courses in Naples.
-Hike wildlife refuges, airboat in the Everglades or island hop to discover deserted islands to sunbath.
+Fun things to do in Naples include hiking wildlife refuges, an airboat ride in the Everglades or island hopping to discover deserted islands to sunbath.

 Sports fans can watch the Boston Red Sox at JetBlue Park at Fenway South or Minnesota Twins at Hammond Stadium in Fort Myers during spring training.